FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    TOLGLOBAL is analogous to a depression storage rainfall abstraction.
    The TOLGLOBAL value for streets is hardwired (0.03 ft or 0.01 m).
    TOLSPATIAL is another variable that can be assigned to any cell.
-   The TOLSPATIAL variable will re- place TOLGLOBAL if assigned.
+   The TOLSPATIAL variable will replace TOLGLOBAL if assigned.
    See TOLSPATIAL tab for further instructions.

 2. DEPTOL controls the percent change in grid element or channel flow depth for a given timestep.